FortiSTray/actKinect/README.md

 # actKinect
-A repository for kinect development in Action-HunNan
+A repository for Kinect development in Action